ArthurClemens/mithril-starter-rollup/README.md

-# Mithril Starter Project
+# mithril-starter-rollup

 Project setup with:
 * [Mithril 1.x](https://github.com/lhorie/mithril.js/tree/rewrite/docs)
 * [Rollup](http://rollupjs.org) for optimized module bundles
 * [Babel](http://babeljs.io) for transpiling es2015 to es5
 * [LiveReload](https://github.com/livereload/livereload-js) to view code changes directly in the browser
-* [Jest](https://facebook.github.io/jest/) to run tests and create component snapshots
+* [Jest](https://facebook.github.io/jest/) to run BDD tests and create component snapshots
 * [ESLint](http://eslint.org) to find syntax errors and get a standardized coding style

 A couple of styles are included using [Tachyon](http://tachyons.io/), but these can simply be replaced with your own CSS solution.